-According to the international guidelines for the diagnosis and management of HHT [14], all patients with a positive TTCE, including those with PAVMs not detectable on thoracic CT, should receive prophylactic antibiotics, especially before high-risk surgery and oral or dental manipulations [27].
+According to the international guidelines for the diagnosis and management of HHT (14), all the patients with a positive TTCE, including those with PAVMs no detectable on thoracic CT, should receive prophylactic antibiotic, especially before high-risk surgery and oral, or dental manipulations (27).

 In addition to the TTCE grade we investigated if the timing of contrast arrival in the left atrium could be helpful, to differentiate patients with or without detectable PAVMs on thoracic CT.
-In accordance with ZUKOTYNSKI et al. [22], we have not found a significant difference within TTCE grades 2 and 3, to allow us to distinguish between patients with or without PAVMs on CT.
-Nevertheless, there was a statistically significant relationship between the cardiac cycle in which the contrast flow was localised in the left atrium and the TTCE grade, so that patients with higher grade had an earlier appearance of flow in the left atrium.
-These findings suggest that the moment of the visualisation of the contrast flow in the left atrium is dependent on the shunt intensity.
-The delay in the bubble detection in the left atrium after complete opacity of the right atrium is the parameter used to differentiate intracardiac from intrapulmonary shunts in Traditionally, three or fewer cardiac cycles for intracardiac and four or more cardiac cycles for intrapulmonary RLS are used [28, 29].
-In our study, in agreement with ZUKOTYNSKI et al. [22], several patients with PAVMs on CT and TTCE grade 3 or 4 showed presence of flow in the left atrium in the third and fourth cardiac cycles.
-Although the presence of a PFO cannot be completely ruled out in these patients, as a transoesophageal echocardiogram was not carried out, the absence of flow through the interauricular septum by colour Doppler, and the absence of modification in the pattern of the appearance of bubbles with Valsalva, renders the existence of a right to left intracardiac shunt unlikely.
-The timing in which bubbles appear in the left atrium might be conditioned by the intensity of the shunt and sometimes could not be, as has been suggested, an accurate indicator of the localisation of RLS [22].
+In accordance with Zukotynski et al. (22), we have not found a significant difference within TTCE grades 2 and 3, to allow us to distinguish between patients with or without PAVMs on CT.
+Nevertheless, there was a statistically significant relationship between the cardiac cycle in which the contrast flow was localized in the left atrium and the TTCE grade, so that patients with higher grade had an earlier appearance of flow in the left atrium.
+These findings suggest that the moment of the visualization of the contrast flow in the left atrium is dependant on the shunt intensity.
+The delay in the bubble detection in the left atrium after complete opacity of the right atrium is the parameter used to differentiate intracardiac from intrapulmonary shunts in TTCE.
+Traditionally, 3 or fewer cardiac cycles for intracardiac and 4 or more cardiac cycles for intrapulmonary RLS (28, 29) are used.
+In our study, in agreement with Zukotynski et al. (22), several patients with PAVMs on CT and TTCE grade 3 or 4, showed presence of flow in the left atrium in the 3rd and 4rd cardiac cycles.
+Although, the presence of a PFO cannot be completely ruled out in these patients, as a transesophageal echocardiogram was not carried out, the absence of flow through the interauricular septum by colour Doppler, and the absence of modification in the pattern of the appearance of bubbles with Valsalva, renders the existence of a right to left intracardiac shunt unlikely.
+The timing in which bubbles appear in the left atrium might be conditioned by the intensity of the shunt and sometimes, could not be, as has been suggested, an accurate indicator of the localization of RLS (22).

-The safety of TTCE has been well documented elsewhere [30].
-This procedure is generally well tolerated, with a low incidence of side-effects, all of them minimal and self-resolving [23].
-We had only one patient with grade 4 TTCE and PAVM confirmed on thoracic CT that suffered a short-lived episode of dizziness.
+The safety of TTCE has been well documented elsewhere (30).
+This procedure is generally well tolerated, with a low incidence of side effects, all of them minimal and self resolving (23).
+We had only one patient with grade 4 TTCE and PAVM confirmed on thoracic CT that suffered a short lived episode of dizziness.

-Our results have some limitations, e.g. the small number of patients in whom PAVMs were detected and the fact that graded TTCE is a semi-quantitative technique.
-We considered, however, that a better definition of grade 1 and 2 should be achieved with a clear cut-off between these two grades.
+Our results have some limitations.
+The small number of patients in who were detected PAVMs and the fact that graded TTCE is a semi-quantitative technique.
+We considered, however that a better definition of grade 1 and 2 should be achieve with a clear cut off between these two grades.
 Differentiation between TTCE grades 3 and 4 appears less important because most of the patients will have a PAVM, and thoracic CT seems to be mandatory after TTCE.
-Another potential problem includes the inter-observer variability in the measurements of the feeding artery diameter when callipers are used on CT, since it can over or underestimate the size of the measured vessel compared to angiography, although these differences do not appear significant [18].
+Another potential problem includes the inter-observer variability in the measurements of the feeding artery diameter when callipers are used on CT, since it can over or underestimate the size of the measured vessel compared to angiography, although these differences do not appear significant (18).